Oloqq/tinygp/README.md

+# Genetic programming

+## tiny_gp
+Tool performing symbolic regression.
+Rust implementation of algorithm used in https://github.com/JesseBuesking/TinyGP-Java

+### Algorithm reverse engineering
-Program is a list of opcodes (integers, in java implementation used interchangeably with chars).
+_Program_ is a list of opcodes (integers, in java implementation used interchangeably with chars).

 Some opcodes denote an arithmetic operation like
 ```